openrewrite/rewrite-docs/docs/recipes/concourse/search/findpinnedresource.md

 ## Usage

 This recipe has no required configuration options.
-It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-concourse:2.9.1` in your build file or by running a shell command (in which case no build changes are needed):
+It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-concourse:{{VERSION_REWRITE_CONCOURSE}}` in your build file or by running a shell command (in which case no build changes are needed):
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">